Final Results Unveiled Thursday, January 20, 5:30 p.m. at the Main Library

 Survey Kicks Off 21st Century Urban Branch Library Envisioning Project

 Mayor Lenny Curry is inviting all Duval County residents to help our public library system with its 21st Century Urban Branch Library Envisioning Project by completing this brief survey: www.jaxpubliclibrary.org/urban-study.

-The City of Jacksonville (COJ) and Jacksonville Public Library (JPL) hired Aaron Cohen Associates to facilitate a community-focused design process resulting in an Urban Library Facilities Master Plan including: Bill Brinton Murray Hill Branch Library; Brentwood Branch Library; Brown Eastside Branch Library; Dallas Graham Branch Library; and Westbrook Branch Library.
+The City of Jacksonville and Jacksonville Public Library hired Aaron Cohen Associates to facilitate a community-focused design process resulting in an Urban Library Facilities Master Plan for five urban libraries: Bill Brinton Murray Hill, Brentwood, Brown Eastside, Dallas Graham and Westbrook.